Scripter17/url-cleaner/bundled_cleaner.md

 #### Vars

+- `unmangle_mode`: The unmangle mode to use.
-- `contact_info_site_name`: The name oe the website this URL is contact info for.
+- `site`: The name of the website used in the parse_contact_field prelude
-- `link_text`: The text of the link the job came from.
+- `text`: The text of the link used in the parse_contact_field prelude
 <!--/cmd-->